 Otherwise, we can call it eReg Version 3.

-Registration process is easy to do.
-The problem that you most probably will encounter is the reception of confirmation email.
+The registration process is easy to do.
+The problem that you most probably will encounter is the reception of the confirmation email.
 That, as well, is easily solved.

-I will be making a tutorial on how to create your DMW eReg Account soon.
+I made a tutorial on how to create your DMW eReg Account.
 Included in that article are the methods I used to recover my confirmation email.

-Sign up now for free to get that update.
+Sign up now for free to the latest updates.

 May the winds be in your favor.